JoeSelvik/hdm-service/README.md

 project dragged on I started to learn Vue.
 If continued I may switch to this [vue-tournament-bracket](https://github.com/antonionoca/vue-tournament-bracket) repo.

-Unfortunately, after the Cambridge Analytica scandal Facebook removed many of the Graph API endpoints I used to gather data from.
-Instead of finding a new way (if even possible) I've decided to retire the project and move on.
+Unfortunately, after the Cambridge Analytica scandal Facebook removed many of the endpoints I used to gather data from.
+Instead of finding a new way (if possible) I've decided to retire the project and move on.
 It is a well thought out effort though and I currently use it as a reference for other work.

 ## Running